Lou Andreas-Salomé: In fiction and film

 Fictional accounts of Salomé's relationship with Nietzsche occur in four novels: Irvin Yalom's When Nietzsche Wept, Lance Olsen's Nietzsche's Kisses, Beatriz Rivas's La hora sin diosas (The time without goddesses), and William Bayer's The Luzern Photograph, in which two reenactments of the famous image of her with Nietzsche and Rée impact a murder in contemporary Oakland, California.

 Mexican playwright Sabina Berman includes Lou Andreas-Salomé as a character in her 2000 play Feliz nuevo siglo, Doktor Freud (Freud Skating).

 Salomé is also fictionalized in Angela von der Lippe's The Truth about Lou, in Brenda Webster's Vienna Triangle, in Clare Morgan's A Book for All and None, in Robert Langs' two-act play Freud's Bird of Prey, and in Araceli Bruch's five-act play Re-Call (written in Catalan).

 In Liliana Cavani's movie Al di la' del bene e del male (Beyond Good and Evil) Salome is played by Dominique Sanda.
 In Pinchas Perry's film version of When Nietzsche Wept, Salome is played by Katheryn Winnick.

 Lou Salome, an opera in two acts by Giuseppe Sinopoli with libretto from Karl Dietrich Gräwe, premiered in 1981 at the Bavarian State Opera, with August Everding as General Director, staging by Götz Friedrich and set design by Andreas Reinhardt.

 Lou Andreas-Salomé, The Audacity to be Free, a German-language movie directed by Cordula Kablitz-Post, was released in German cinemas on 30 June 2016.
 Andreas-Salome is portrayed onscreen by Katharina Lorenz and as a young woman by Liv Lisa Fries.
 The film was released in New York City and Los Angeles in April 2018, with a wider release to follow.

 The Locked Body of Lou (Заклученото тело на Лу) is a postmodern novel by Macedonian author Olivera Kjorveziroska, published in 2005.
 The novel explores the character of Lou Andreas-Salomé from a biofictional perspective.

+Lou Andreas-Salome is the namesake of the indie rock band Lou Salome.